Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After an early breakfast, you begin your trek to Naar village by descending a trail and crossing a river.
-The path involves both uphill and downhill sections before reaching a Gompa (Buddhist monastery).
-Along the way, visit the monastery, then continue with a steep climb up to Naar village.
+After an early breakfast, begin trekking to Naar village by descending a trail and crossing a river.
+The route includes both uphill and downhill sections before reaching a Gompa (Buddhist monastery).
+Take time to visit the monastery, then continue with a steep climb up to Naar.

-Naar is situated above the tree line, where you can admire traditional houses and numerous Chortens (Buddhist stupas).
-The village is surrounded by majestic peaks like Kanguru Himal and Pisang Peak.
-Additionally, trails from Naar connect to Manang via the challenging Kang La Pass.
+Naar sits above the tree line, offering views of traditional houses and numerous Chortens (Buddhist stupas).
+The village is framed by majestic peaks such as Kanguru Himal and Pisang Peak.
+Trails from Naar also connect to Manang via the challenging Kang La Pass, making it a key point in the region.

 Day 09: Acclimatization day at Naar Village